blue-rhino394/BlueRhinoWebsite/index.md

 ### The Watering Hole

-Welcome to Blue Rhino's Watering Hole: A place where you can stay up to date on our team's progress as we work to reach our goals!
+Welcome to Blue Rhino's Watering Hole: A place where you can stay up to date on our team's progress as we work to build Passport!

 **Our Members and Titles**